apache/druid/docs/release-info/migr-ansi-sql-null.md

 ### Rewrite your queries to be SQL compliant

-If you want to maintain null values in your data within Druid, you can use the following SQL compliant querying strategies to achieve the same results as legacy null handling:
+If you want to maintain null values in your data within Druid, you can use the following ANSI SQL compliant querying strategies to achieve the same results as legacy null handling:

 - Modify inequality queries to include null values.
   For example, `x <> 'some value'` becomes `(x <> 'some value' OR x IS NULL)`.